Bear Grylls: Military service

-After leaving school, Grylls briefly hiked in the Himalayan mountains of Sikkim and West Bengal.
-From 1994–1997, he served in the Territorial Army with 21 SAS as a trooper trained in, amongst other things, unarmed combat, desert and winter warfare, survival, climbing, parachuting, and explosives.
-Becoming a survival instructor, he was twice posted to North Africa.
-His time in the SAS ended as the result of a free fall parachuting accident in Kenya in 1996; his parachute failed to open, causing him to break three vertebrae.
+After leaving school, Grylls hiked in the Himalayan mountains of Sikkim and West Bengal.
+From 1994 to 1997, he served in the Territorial Army with 21 SAS as a trooper.
+His time in the SAS ended as the result of a free fall parachuting accident in Zambia in 1996; his parachute failed to open, causing him to break three vertebrae.
+At 16,000 feet, his fall is one of the highest ever to be survived without a functional parachute.

 In 2004, Grylls was awarded the honorary rank of lieutenant commander in the Royal Naval Reserve.
-Then in 2013 he was awarded the honorary rank of lieutenant colonel in the Royal Marines Reserve, and promoted to Honorary Colonel in June 2021.
+Then in 2013 he was awarded the honorary rank of lieutenant colonel in the Royal Marines Reserve, and promoted to honorary colonel in June 2021.
+In April 2024, Grylls was appointed honorary colonel of the Army Foundation College, serving as a figurehead for the college, a role once held by Captain Tom Moore.
+As such, he was granted a commission in the British Army as a local colonel for the duration of the appointment.

 Expeditions

 Everest

 On 16 May 1998, Grylls achieved his childhood dream of climbing to the summit of Mount Everest in Nepal, 18 months after breaking three vertebrae in a parachuting accident.
 At 23, he was at the time among the youngest people to have achieved this feat.
 There is some dispute over whether he was the youngest Briton to have done so, as he was preceded by James Allen, a climber holding dual Australian and British citizenship, who reached the summit in 1995 at age 22.
 The record has since been surpassed by Jake Meyer and then Rob Gauntlett who summitted at age 19.
 To prepare for climbing at such high altitudes in the Himalayas, in 1997, Grylls became the youngest Briton to climb Ama Dablam, a peak once described by Sir Edmund Hillary as "unclimbable", although now the third most popular in the Himalayas for permitted expeditions.